Faculty Senate Bylaws

 5. The minutes of the Senate meeting dealing with the grievance shall state that a grievance regarding a specific issue was presented and discussed and that the grievance was forwarded to the College President with or without a recommendation.

-Sec.
-6: Special committees of faculty who are not members of the Senate may be appointed by the Senate President with the consent of the Senate.
+1. Special committees of faculty who are not members of the Senate may be appointed by the Senate President with the consent of the Faculty Senate.

 Article IV – Referendum

 Sec.
-1: A referendum may be held upon order of the Amarillo College Faculty Senate for any purpose the Faculty Senate may deem necessary.
-Such referendum may be called by the affirmative vote of a majority of the Faculty Senate.
+1: A referendum may be held upon the order of the Faculty Senate for any purpose the Senate deems necessary.
+A referendum shall be called by an affirmative vote of a majority of all Senate members.

 Article V – Filling of Vacancies

 Sec.
-1: If a vacancy occurs on the Faculty Senate, a special election shall be called in the area unrepresented.
+1: If a vacancy occurs on the Faculty Senate:

 Article VI – Absence of Senators and Expulsion

 Sec.
 1: Senators may select a substitute to attend a meeting.
-The Substitute shall be accorded the same privileges as the elected Senator.
+The substitute shall be accorded the same privileges and voting rights as the elected Senator.

 Sec.
-2: The office of a Senator may be declared vacant if neither the Senator nor a substitute attends two successive meetings.
+2: The office of a Senator may be declared vacant if neither the Senator nor a substitute attends two consecutive regular or special meetings without prior notification to the Senate President.

 Article VII – Called Faculty Senate Meetings

 Sec.
-1: The President of the Faculty Senate may call a special meeting of the Faculty Senate whenever deemed necessary.
+1: The President of the Faculty Senate may call a special meeting whenever deemed necessary.

 Article VIII – Suspension of the Bylaws

 Sec.
-1: Any bylaw may be suspended in particular case upon unanimous agreement by entire Senate membership.
+1: Any bylaw may be suspended in a particular case only by unanimous vote of all seated Senators.

 Article IX – Parliamentary Procedure

 Sec.
-2: The Parliamentarian may overrule any Senator, including Senate officers, in matters of prescribed order.
+2: The Parliamentarian shall advise the President and the Senate on matters of order and procedure and may temporarily overrule any Senator, including Senate officers, to maintain proper order.

 1. Initiation of Motion: